sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/operations.md

 These instructions will back up the primary `sourcegraph` database and the [codeintel](../../../code_intelligence/index.md) database.

+Be sure to make copies of the site-config.json of both the old and new instance.

 1. Go into the machine hosting the deployment `ssh whatever`
 2. `cd` to the `deploy-sourcegraph-directory....` on the host
 3. Verify deployment running